Abner261/README_File_For_AirBnB_clone_V3/README.md

 ### URIs - resource name

-* A resource representation is accessible by a URI:
+* A resource representation is accessible by a `URI`:

 	- `GET /users`: path for listing all user resources
 	- `GET /users/12`: path for the user `id = 12`